TikhonJelvis/RL-book/chapter10/chapter10.md

 The above code is in the file [rl/td_lambda.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/td_lambda.py).

+Note that this $\lambda$-Return Prediction algorithm is not just Offline, it is also a highly inefficient algorithm because of the two loops within each trace experience.
+However, it serves as a pedagogical benefit before moving on to the efficient, Online TD($\lambda$) Prediction algorithm.

 #### Eligibility Traces

 Now we are ready to start developing the TD($\lambda$) Prediction algorithm.
 The TD($\lambda$) Prediction algorithm is founded on the concept of *Eligibility Traces*.
 So we start by introducing the concept of Eligibility traces (first for the Tabular case, then generalize to Function Approximations), then go over the TD($\lambda$) Prediction algorithm (based on Eligibility traces), and finally explain why the TD($\lambda$) Prediction algorithm is essentially the *Online* version of the *Offline* $\lambda$-Return Prediction algorithm we've implemented above.